 No wind at all, so we will be motoring all day.
 Circled around the Willy T at its new (original) home in The Bight on Norman Island.

 Motored over to the Indians for a wonderful first SCUBA dive.
 Lori stayed on the boat and weathered out the rains while Eric and I were underwater.
+Near the end of the dive I found a basket starfish all curled up in it’s protective daytime ball.
 Once we returned, Lori did some snorkeling and even swam with a turtle!
 Her words on returning were “World Class Snorkeling!”

 There was a quick dinghy practice before we headed to Kay Bay on Peter Island to drop anchor near the newly sunk Willy T (the one that was damaged by Hurricanes Irma and Maria) for another wonderful night on the hook.